emberwave/emberwave/CONTRIBUTING.md

 # server

-the server is using mongodb and uses apollo-server-express it supports rest and graphql but we dont really use rest
+the server is using mongodb and uses apollo-server-express we also use prisma use `pnpm prisma:gen` to generate a new prisma client it supports rest and graphql but we dont really use rest